Getting to Know St. Paul’s Academy

-At St. Paul’s, we have a rigorous STEM focused education for your child’s future, small class sizes for every grade level, and a safe, nurturing and supportive community.
-We limit class size to eight to ten at our Preschool (Toddler – Jr. K OR Early K), 14 students in Kindergarten, and 15 for grades K-4, and Middle School core classes may be larger, depending upon subject area.
+At St. Paul’s, we have a rigorous STEM focused education for your child’s future; small class sizes for every grade level; and a safe, nurturing and supportive community.
+We limit class size to six to ten at our Preschool (Toddler – Jr. K OR Early K), 14 students in Kindergarten, and 15 for grades K-4, and Middle School core classes may be larger, depending upon subject area.
 Classes will rarely exceed 18, thus ensuring that our students have more opportunity to ask questions and express themselves.

 Our preschool is an academically based National Association for the Education of Young Children (NAEYC) accredited program with learning outcomes based on the Washington State Early Learning and Development Guidelines.
 We offer a very close-knit, challenging, and nurturing community that offers varying schedules for toddlers through Pre-K and/or Jr. K. The curriculum is literacy-rich, allows for exploration in science discovery (STEM focus) and the math program provides a balance of fun and academically appropriate activities.
 In addition, afternoon enrichment allows exploration with reading and writing activities that lead into activities that investigate the world.
 Overall, this adds depth to our morning academic programs.
 The preschool’s philosophy is that children learn through active participation, exploration, and self-discovery.Learn More